dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 This, again, requires an extension to the syntax as defined in Section 5.5. of the OpenID Connect specification [@!OpenID] due to the nested nature of the `verified_claims` claim.

-Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for the member value of the claim being requested to be a JSON object with additional information/constraints on the claim.
+Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for the member value of the Claim being requested to be a JSON object with additional information/constraints on the Claim.
 For doing so it defines three members (`essential`, `value` and `values`) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).

 This specification re-uses that mechanism and introduces a new such member `max_age` (see below).